Chocolate Almond Chip Ice Cream Recipe (Dairy-Free)

 I even checked out Friendly's website and though I couldn't figure out what other flavors I used to get, the Chocolate Almond Chip ice cream is still there.

-There's a reason :-).
+There's a reason for that.

-chocolate almond chip ice cream in a pile of bowls with spoonsPin
+chocolate almond chip ice cream in bowls.Pin

 Ice Cream Maker Tips

 I used the Cuisinart Ice Cream & Sorbet Maker to make this, and it turned out great, but you really have to follow the directions with this machine.
 The bowl needs to be completely chilled in the freezer first, and used immediately, and the mixture needs to be chilled.
-Otherwise, it's “soft serve city” :(.
+Otherwise, it's “soft serve city”.

 If you decide to freeze it and it gets too hard to scoop, try this handy anti-freeze ice cream scoop.